 For the most part there is no tipping in Japan.
 If you leave change behind on a restaurant table or at the cash register, the staff may chase you down to return your “lost property”.
 However, tipping is customary in a few instances.
 Tipping is common when staying at a ryokan, (Japanese-style inn), in which meals are served in your room.
 The tip should be handed directly to the server or maid.
 1000 yen in a small envelope is customary (up to 3000 when staying consecutive nights), although a small gift from one’s country or another location in Japan is acceptable.
 You can try to let a taxi driver “keep the change” but you may find that the driver at first refuses the tip, and tries to hand it back to you.
 If you hire a driver for the day then a tip of 2500-5000 yen is customary.

 Despite claims of many global communications companies, most non-Japanese phones will not work in Japan.
 The situation is changing, so be sure to check with your provider if you wish to use your own phone.
-Our customers are entitled to a discounted rate with rental phone provider MyJapanPhone if you would like to rent a phone while you are in Japan.
-Please click here for more details.

 With today’s smartphones, it is becoming easier and easier to stay in contact with home.
 If you can find a Wifi connection, you can use a VOIP service such as Skype to make and receive phone calls.
 However, it can be difficult at times to find a free Wifi connection in Japan.
 It is not as common as it is in other countries.